KDE/kreenshot-editor/README.md

 LATER
 -----
+- item->lineStyle()->width = 3; // TODO: if this number is uneven, then the item AND the black selection handles become blurred!
 - cmake for testdata: file(COPY yourDir DESTINATION yourDestination)
 - PageOutput Settings: file format combobox should use setModel(), QAbstractItemModel, be an own widget and show also description